Birdwatching in and near Cooktown

 1. Wet Tropics rainforest south of Cooktown – A well kept secret, but the area just south of Cooktown boasts all the same Wet Tropics endemic species that you are likely to see near Cairns and the Atherton Tablelands.
 So if you want some real discovery birding – leave the those places behind, and head up north.

-Further north, travel through Cedar Bay National Park, Rossville and Helenvale, where the road joins the main Mulligan Highway.
 These rainforests are home to such species as Macleay's Honeyeater, Bridled Honeyeater, Pied Monarch, Victoria's Riflebird, Chestnut-breasted Cuckoo, Yellow-breasted Boatbill and during the summer wet season – Pied Imperial Pigeons, Buff-breasted Paradise Kingfisher.